 What are ‘Bestiaries’?

 Before I get into more drama (which is how the exhibit begins with a dramatic giant unicorn horn), I’ll give a brief description of what a bestiary is.
 Background is much needed for an exhibition; in fact it’s essential.
 It gives context.
 When background information is missing or skipped, the objects and descriptions in the exhibit won’t make sense, because then it’s just a bunch of stuff that doesn’t relate to each other or you.
-Sadly the tour guide missed this important step, she jumped right in describing some of the objects without an overview.
-It was hard to make connections to real life and why it mattered.
-Okay off my soap box and moving on:
+Without this step, it's hard for visitors to make connections to real life and why it matters.

 Definition: Bestiaries (or bestiary) are books, also called illuminated manuscripts, from the Middle Ages (500 to 1500 A.D.) decorated with mythical creatures and animals along with text.
 Bestiaries describe the creatures and include stories using them as symbols of the Christian faith in allegories.
 Though first used by the church for religious education, bestiaries were also a source of entertainment and learning for members of the wealthy society due to their dramatic and gorgeous illustrations.
 Over time bestiaries led to more encyclopedic books of natural history that moved away from religious instruction.
 The first encyclopedia of natural history was The Garden of Health published in 1491 (image at end of article).
 In current day, bestiaries have influenced art, literature, and film.